dphfox/Fusion/docs/tutorials/index.md

 You can find the tutorials in the navigation bar to your left.
-Tutorials are grouped together by category, and are designed to explore specific features of Fusion.
+Tutorials are grouped together by category, and are designed to explore specific features of
+Fusion:

+- *Fundamentals* introduces the core ideas of Fusion - making instances, storing state and responding to events.
+- *Further Basics* builds on those core ideas by adding in useful utilities for building more complex UIs.
+- *Animation* demonstrates how to add tweens, transitions and spring physics to bring your UI to life.

 You can either do them in order (recommended for newcomers), or you can jump to a specific tutorial for a quick refresh.

-You'll also see 'projects' at regular intervals, which combine concepts from earlier tutorials and show how they interact and work together in a real setting.
+You'll also see 'projects', which combine concepts from earlier tutorials and show how they interact and work together in a real setting.

 -----